 Strengthening Asian American Families’ Excellence & Resilience during COVID-19

-This interdisciplinary team comprising of a cultural developmental scientist, Charissa Cheah (University of Maryland, Baltimore County), a school psychologist, Cixin Wang (University of Maryland, College Park) and a computer scientist, Shimei Pan (University of Maryland, Baltimore County) and their research teams, will use surveys and interviews to understand the experiences of Chinese American families during the COVID-19 outbreak.
+This interdisciplinary team comprising of a cultural developmental scientist, Charissa Cheah (University of Maryland, Baltimore County), a school psychologist, Cixin Wang (University of Maryland, College Park), and a computer scientist, Shimei Pan (University of Maryland, Baltimore County) and their research teams, are using surveys and interviews to understand the experiences of Chinese American families during the COVID-19 pandemic.
 Protective factors for adjustment in parents and children will also be identified.
-In addition, we will analyze large scale texts of outbreak-related social media (Twitter) posts to account for how public opinion, anxiety, and discriminatory attitudes evolve with the peaking and fading of this epidemic and provide objective indicators of the larger public social discourse climate across the year.
+In addition, we are analyzing large-scale texts of outbreak-related social media (Twitter) posts to account for how public opinion, anxiety, and discriminatory attitudes evolve with the peaking and fading of this epidemic and provide objective indicators of the larger public social discourse climate across one year.

 Project SAFER is funded by an NSF Grant Titled: RAPID: Influences of the Coronavirus (COVID-19) Outbreak on Racial Discrimination, Identity Development and Socialization.

 Dr. Cheah co-authored the 2020 SRCD statement of the evidence brief:

 Want to participate in Project SAFER?
 E-mail us at: email@example.com

 Cixin Wang, Ph.D.
 (School Psychology, UMD)

 Shimei Pan, Ph.D.
 (Department of Information Systems, UMBC)